mjaow/keylock/README.md

-# golang lock by key
+# Keylock

+Golang keylock implement, used when user want to lock action by key,uuid or sth

 Easy and Fast